Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 Tristan is a writer-ambassador for literacy non-profit Room to Read.
 He is currently working with producers to develop a number of his books for the screen.
 He’s excited by the future of storytelling and inspiring others to create.
 You can find out more about Tristan’s books, play games, watch videos, join his Young Writer’s StorySchool and help him try to change the world at tristanbancks.com

 Tristan’s short films as writer and director have won a number of awards and have screened widely in festivals and on TV.
 His most recent book is My Life & Other Exploding Chickens, a fourth book of weird-funny-gross, semi-autobiographical short stories.
 Tristan is excited by the future of storytelling and inspiring others to create.

 In the Blue Mountains west of Sydney.
 I was an ambitious, energetic kid.
 I loved stories, playing sport and being master of my own destiny.
 I was always starting a lawnmowing business, writing a book, putting on a play, running a dance party or making dodgy horror movies with my friends.

 My main aims in life have been to do work that I love and to continue telling stories.
 I’ve acted in TV and film, presented TV in the UK, made short films, written for magazines and newspapers.
 My only taste of a real job was flipping a burger once on McHappy Day.
-It landed on the floor.
+I believe it landed on the floor.

 Going to the movies with the Queen.
-Travelling to New York for the release of the Mac Slater books.
+Travelling to New York for the release of a few of my books.
 Seeing kids inspired to pick up a book after a talk or workshop.
 Heading to France with Soar, a short film I directed, and seeing it win awards.
 Discovering that I can spend my life writing books and speaking about them – best thing ever.

 Sharing my love of books and good stories.
 Inspiring others, especially children, to create and to dare to make mistakes.
 Social action.
 Living mindfully.